ScottHamper/chatsuey/README.md

 TODO
 ----
-- Add support for battle pet links to "LinkHover" addon.
+- Add support for battle pet links to `LinkHover` addon.
 May be missing support for other "new" link types as well.
 - Battle.net friend notifications appear to be anchored to the chat window.
-When the "RemoveButtons" addon is enabled, these notifications should be shifted to the right to be flush with the left edge of the chat window.
+When the `RemoveButtons` addon is enabled, these notifications should be shifted to the right to be flush with the left edge of the chat window.
-- Possibly add support for NPC say/yell/whisper to "MiniChannels" addon.
+- Possibly add support for NPC say/yell/whisper to `MiniChannels` addon.
-- May need to add support for "BN_WHISPER" chat type to "MiniChannels" addon.
+- May need to add support for `BN_WHISPER` chat type to `MiniChannels` addon.